-- 238. In Drainage Area A, the Tentatively Selected Line of Protection (levee) will impede the exiting of precipitation run-off floodwaters, causing a rise in pooling elevations behind the levee.
-To eliminate the adverse effects of the implementation of the Line of Protection, the Minimum Facility Plan includes 17.19 acres of currently available natural flood storage that is to be preserved by New York City (NYCDPR and NYCDEP property) in conjunction with a proposed tide gate structure with three 5' x 5' sluice gates that will allow Oakwood Creek to flow through the levee.
+- 239. In Drainage Area A, the Tentatively Selected project alignment (levee) will impede the exiting of precipitation run-off floodwaters, causing a rise in pooling elevations behind the levee.
+To eliminate the adverse effects of the implementation of the project alignment, the Minimum Facility Plan includes 17.19 acres of currently available natural flood storage that is to be preserved by New York City (NYCDPR and NYCDEP property) in conjunction with a proposed tide gate structure with three 5' x 5' sluice gates that will allow Oakwood Creek to flow through the levee.
 Tide gates are designed to permit backflow at low (non-damaging) exterior elevations.
 In addition to the tide gate, two sluice gate structures will help drain the interior flooding for the Minimum Facility Plan.
 A total of two intermediate pipe outlets with flap gates will be incorporated to ensure that the proposed ditches will drain properly.
-The modeling and comparison of Alternatives in this area used the water surface elevation of the 2-year storm surge coupled with 100-year rainfall condition and the 100-year storm surge coupled with 2-year rainfall condition, whichever is more restrictive.
-The interior peak interior stillwater surface elevation with the implementation of the Line of Protection and Minimum Facility is expected to be 5.5 feet lower compared to the without-project 100yr coastal storm surge level. - 239.
-The Minimum Facility Plan described above resulted in interior water levels that were below the first level structures in this drainage area, hence additional measures were not found to be cost effective.
+The modeling and comparison of Alternatives in this area used the water surface elevation of the 80% storm surge coupled with 1% rainfall condition and the 1% storm surge coupled with 80% rainfall condition, whichever is more restrictive.
+The interior peak interior stillwater surface elevation with the implementation of the project alignment and minimum facility is expected to be 5.5 feet lower compared to the without-project 1% coastal storm flood level. - 240.
+The Minimum Facility Plan described above resulted in interior water levels that were below the first level structures in this drainage area, hence additional measures were not found to be economically justified.